-These are very good scones – good enough that I made 2 more batches of them later on, one of which is in the freezer, waiting to be baked once baby is here.
-Now if I can just figure out what to do with the other container of unopened ricotta cheese in my refrigerator.
+These scones were good enough that I made 2 more batches of them later on, one of which is in the freezer, waiting to be baked once baby is here.

 I wouldn’t make these scones all the time, but they are a great excuse to buy a larger carton of ricotta cheese than you might otherwise need for whatever you’re cooking.

 Like this recipe or have questions?
 Rate it or leave a comment below!

 In the past: